 The National Federation of the Blind offers courses in literary, mathematics, and music transcribing, as well as literary and mathematics proofreading for Library of Congress certification.

 We are pleased to have been awarded a contract from the Library of Congress, National Library Service for the Blind and Physically Handicapped, to conduct the courses leading to Library of Congress certification in braille transcribing and proofreading.

 Please follow the links below for more information about each course.
-For information on Unified English braille for existing transcribers and proofreaders, please visit brailleauthority.org/ueb.html.
+For information on Unified English Braille for existing transcribers and proofreaders, please visit our UEB resources page.

 - Literary Braille Transcribing—This certificate qualifies the recipient to transcribe general literary materials and is a prerequisite for other transcribing and proofreading courses.